bmatcuk/terraform-provider-vagrant/docs/resources/vm.md

 ### Optional

+- **name** (String) If the name changes, it will force terraform to destroy and recreate the resource.
+Defaults to "vagrantbox".
 - **env** (Map of String) Environment variables to pass to the Vagrantfile.
 - **get_ports** (Boolean) Whether or not to retrieve forwarded port information.
 See `ports`.
 Defaults to `false`.
 - **id** (String) The ID of this resource.